adityadees/laravel-lighthouse/README.md

 # laravel-lighthouse
- Automatically Audit Desktop and Mobile Websites using Google Lighthouse Wrapper for Laravel The audit results that have been completed will be saved automatically in your server directory.
+A Google Lighthouse wrapper for laravel framework which can make it easier for you to run Google Lighthouse to audit websites.
+The audit results that have been completed will be saved automatically in your server directory.

 run